hlplab/BurchillJaegerRTAnalysis/README.md

 * `collated_files`: this is where the "final" results files compiled from all the separate mm_files will be saved.
 The git repo has included example outputs of the collated files but not of the original `mm_files` and `bb_files` (since they contained many dozens GB of data).

-## The directory: `older_code`
+## The directory: `legacy_code`

-The result files and original code from the remote compute cluster (and R code used to generate figures for the paper) can be found in the subdirectory `older_code`.
+The result files and original code from the remote compute cluster (and R code used to generate figures for the paper) can be found in the subdirectory `legacy_code`.
 We offer these files for those curious about the specifics of our previous code--getting the code here working on one's own compute cluster is almost definitely not worth it, although the code could be used as inspiration.
 Given that the code in `run_yourself` has been radically simplified, we encourage those interested to start there to understand the basics more easily.

 ### Subdirectories